QuantEcon/cbc_2024/friday/arellano.md

 The equilibrium objects are the value function $ v(B, y) $, the associated default decision rule, and the pricing function $ q(B', y) $.

-We’ll use our code to replicate Arellano’s results.

-After that we’ll perform some additional simulations.

 We use a slightly modified version of the algorithm recommended by Arellano.

-- The appendix to {cite}`Are08` recommends value function iteration until convergence, updating the price, and then repeating.
+- Arellano recommends value function iteration until convergence, updating the price, and then repeating.
 - Instead, we update the bond price at every value function iteration step.

-The second approach is faster and the two different procedures deliver very similar results.
+The second approach is faster and the two different procedures deliver similar results.

 Here is a more detailed description of our algorithm:

 1. Guess a pair of non-default and default value functions $ v_c $ and $ v_d $.
 1. Using these functions, calculate the value function $ v $, the corresponding default probabilities and the price function $ q $.
 1. At each pair $ (B, y) $,
     1. update the value of defaulting $ v_d(y) $.
     1. update the value of remaining $ v_c(B, y) $.
 1. Check for convergence.
 If converged, stop – if not, go to step 2.

 We use simple discretization on a grid of asset holdings and income levels.

 The output process is discretized using a [quadrature method due to Tauchen](https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/markov/approximation.py).

-As we have in other places, we accelerate our code using Numba.

 We define a namedtuple to store parameters, grids and transition probabilities.